 Volunteer takes the Referral Form and the Registration Form to the Data/Agency Coordination Station for referral verification and referral information data can be collected and entered into the volunteer database.

-Remind the volunteer that they must complete all VRC stations before going through the Exit Station.
+Remind the volunteer that they must complete all VRC stations before going through the Out-processing Station.

 If a volunteer is NOT placed following the interview because all positions may be filled or current agency referrals do not fit their required skill levels, they have two options: